1

 Slow-Cooker Potluck Beans

-It was the morning of our family potluck and I still needed something to take.
+It was the morning of our family potluck and I still needed something to bring.
 I threw together this recipe while drinking my morning coffee.
 By the end of the gathering, the beans were all gone and someone had even washed the slow cooker for me! —Mary Anne Thygesen, Portland, Oregon

 /